B44 (New York City bus): Select Bus Service stops

+School trippers

+When school is in session, two buses depart J.H.S.
+278 Marine Park at 2:25pm.
+These trips head to Nostrand Avenue via Fillmore/Gerritsen Avenues and Avenue R. One goes north and terminates at Fulton Street, while the other goes south for Knapp Street.

+Two more buses originate outside I.S.
+381 at Avenue K/Nostrand Avenue.
+They both leave at 2:25pm and head north.
+One terminates at Church Avenue while the other continues until Fulton Street.

+All northbound trippers make local stops via New York Avenue.
+When schools are closed, a different weekday schedule is used for both the local and SBS routes.

 History

 A map showing the B44 SBS (in light blue) with rail connections.

 Streetcar line

 2013 Nova Bus Artics 5344 & 5349 at the northern terminal of the B44, and the former terminal of the streetcar line, the Williamsburg Bridge Plaza Bus Terminal.

 The Williamsburgh and Flatbush Railroad was chartered in 1868, and opened in 1870 from the Broadway Ferry in Williamsburg south over the Brooklyn City Rail Road's Greenpoint Line on Kent Avenue and Classon Avenue, east on its Flushing Avenue Line on Flushing Avenue, and south on Nostrand Avenue to Flatbush.
 The charter allowed them to use Lee Avenue instead from Williamsburg, but residents along that street opposed its use.
 Tracks were however placed in Lee Avenue in early 1873, and opened soon after, running from the Broadway Ferry east over the Broadway Railroad's Broadway Line on Broadway and south on Driggs Avenue and Lee Avenue.

 An extension from Empire Boulevard south to the Flatbush Avenue Line opened on July 15, 1895, after some delay, and the Holy Cross Cemetery Line was moved to a branch of the line along Tilden Avenue.
 The line eventually reached Avenue U in Sheepshead Bay.

 Effective 5 am, December 5, 1948, the line was cut back from Essex Street on the Manhattan side of the Williamsburg Bridge to the Williamsburg Bridge Plaza in Williamsburg, Brooklyn.
 Service across the bridge was replaced with a transfer to the new B39 bus route.